 About the Book

 Look Inside: Please wait while flipbook is loading.
-For more related info, FAQs and issues please refer to dFlip 3D Flipbook Wordpress Help documentation.
+For more related info, FAQs and issues please refer to DearFlip WordPress Flipbook Plugin Help documentation.

 About the Author

-Marilyn Freeman is a writer, media artist and contemplative.
-Her text and media arts essays can be found at TriQuarterly, Blackbird, NinthLetter, The Fourth Genre and Abbey of the Arts.
+Marilyn Freeman is a queer, interdisciplinary writer and media artist working at the intersections of social and contemplative practices.
+Their text and media arts essays can be found at TriQuarterly, Blackbird, NinthLetter, The Fourth Genre and Abbey of the Arts.
 Freeman’s films have been or are being exhibited on PBS and in movie theaters, spirituality centers, galleries and at film festivals worldwide.

 Praise for The Illuminated Space